 On America’s first manned mission into space, Shepard piloted the Freedom 7 on a 15-minute suborbital trajectory.
 (He didn’t actually orbit the earth, but he wasn’t supposed to).
 Ten years later at age 47 he piloted Apollo 14’s lunar module to the moon’s surface.
 Stuart Roosa conducted experiments while orbiting in space as Shepard and Edgar Mitchell spent two days on the moon – with a few minutes’ time out for sports.

 Alan Shepard was born on Nov.
 18, 1923, in Derry, N.H., the son of Lt.
 Col. Alan B. Shepard, Sr., and Renza Emerson.
 He was a descendant of Mayflower passenger Richard Warren.
 He attended Pinkerton Academy.
-As a boy, he was given his first flying lesson by Arnold Sidney Butler in exchange for cleaning out an aircraft hangar at Daniel B. Webster Airport in Nashua, N.H.
+As a boy, he received his first flying lesson from Arnold Sidney Butler in exchange for cleaning out an aircraft hangar at Daniel B. Webster Airport in Nashua, N.H.

 On May 5, 1961, Alan Shepard became a national hero for his 116-mile-high space shot.

 After the Mercury flight, he was grounded for five years due to Meniere’s disease, an inner-ear disorder.
-The problem was corrected surgically, and he returned to flight status.
-His crewmates thought he was so old at 47 they called him Wile E. Coyote.
+Doctors corrected the problem, and he returned to flight status.
+His crewmates thought him so old at 47 they called him Wile E. Coyote.